averykhoo/vibe-player-v3/REFACTOR_PLAN_2.md

     Then the file name display should show "IELTS13-Tests1-4CD1Track_01.mp3" And the player controls should be enabled
     And the time display should show a duration greater than "0:00"

-  Scenario: Attempting to load an unsupported local file type
-    When the user selects the invalid file "README.md" Then an error message "Invalid file type" should be displayed And the player controls should remain disabled

   Scenario: Loading a new file while another is already loaded
     Given the audio file "test-audio/IELTS13-Tests1-4CD1Track_01.mp3" is loaded and ready